paul-maher/creeknet/README.md

 # creeknet
-creekNat is a robust and simple environmental data collection facility based around on the Raspberry Pi.
+creeknet is a robust and simple environmental data collection facility based around on the Raspberry Pi.

 It also contains a utlity to monitor the IP address (both intennal and external) and if it change it will add the new address to a changelog and upload it to Google Drive